agrimmanchanda/fyp-pypkg-template/docs/source/tutorials/setup.rst

 After some time coding, you might identify that part of your implementation could be encapsulated in a number of classes and methods.
 Or that some methods are being called very often.
-In such case, include those methods in your ``pkgname`` so you can import them easily and therefore don't end up copy/paste code all the time.
+In such case, include those methods in your ``labimputer`` so you can import them easily and therefore don't end up copy/paste code all the time.

 Once you have some results, create an example, document it and keep it clean.